junxit/us-congress-bills-112/bill.md

 - **(1)** *Coastal plain* The term “Coastal Plain” means that area described in appendix I to part 37 of title 50, Code of Federal Regulations.
 - **(2)** *Peer reviewed* The term “peer reviewed” means reviewed—
-  - **(A)** by individuals chosen by the National Academy of Sciences with no contractual relationship with or those who have an application for a grant or other funding pending with the Federal agency with leasing jurisdiction; or
+  - **(A)** by individuals chosen by the National Academy of Sciences with no contractual relationship with, or those who have no application for a grant or other funding pending with, the Federal agency with leasing jurisdiction; or
   - **(B)** if individuals described in subparagraph (A) are not available, by the top individuals in the specified biological fields, as determined by the National Academy of Sciences.
 - **(3)** *Secretary* The term “Secretary”, except as otherwise provided, means the Secretary of the Interior or the Secretary’s designee.